 - Students must be nominated by the home universities to UBC on exchange for the CIE program.
 Please see the list below for universities that have a CIE Engineering-specific agreement.

 - CIE students are expected to select the majority of their courses in the Faculty of Applied Science (Engineering) at UBC.
-CIE students who have the required course pre-requisites (if any stated in the Academic Calendar) will receive priority in Applied Science courses.
-Spaces in courses for CIE students outside the Faculty cannot be guaranteed and are dependent on availability.
+CIE students may request a maximum of two non-engineering courses.

-- Go Global will collect CIE students’ final course requests through an emailed online survey link in late April or early May.
+- Go Global will collect CIE students’ final course requests through an emailed online survey link in either late April / early May or October, depending on when students are nominated by their home universities.

 - CIE student course registration will be done by either the Faculty of Applied Science or the Go Global office.
 CIE students are not able to register themselves in courses.

-- The Faculty of Applied Science will assist CIE students with engineering course registration requests in July and August.
+- Faculty of Applied Science course registration: The Faculty of Applied Science will assist CIE students with engineering course registration requests in August.
 It is important to note that specific engineering course registration is not guaranteed and dependent on the CIE student meeting course pre-requisites (if any) and space availability.

-- If a CIE student requests courses in other faculties (outside of Applied Science - Engineering), the Go Global office will manage the course registration taking into consideration course pre-requisites, restrictions and course size limitations.
+- Course registration outside the Faculty of Applied Science: The Go Global office will manage the course registration taking into consideration course pre-requisites, restrictions and course size limitations.
 Registration in other faculty courses will be done after engineering course registration is complete.
+Spaces in courses for CIE students outside the Faculty of Applied Science cannot be guaranteed and are dependent on availability.

 Studying Engineering at UBC on exchange (CIE)